MarkusBordihn/BOs-Player-Companions/README.md

 ### Guard

 The guard will protected you from hostile mobs and will attack any target you are attacking.
+Equip your guard with weapons and armor to deal more damage and to have a better protection.

 ### Healer